Great to have you here 🙂

 The essential ingredient for durability is nylon, acrylic, or some form of synthetic material.
 This is the best sock yarn for stretchy and longevity.

-Yarn used for socks needs to be resistant to abrasion.
-There is a lot of pressure on fibers used in knitted socks because socks rub on the foot, your shoe or on the ground as they are worn.
+Usually used for socks needs to be resistant to abrasion.
+There is a lot of pressure on fibers used in knitted socks because they rub on your foot, your shoe or the ground as they are worn.
+So choosing a super soft yarn is not a good idea.

 Sock Yarn Weight